kavya-murikinjeri/python_automation/readme.md

 Setting up Selenium and writing simple scripts helped me see how Python can be used to control a web browser.
 I also learned why following proper variable naming rules is important for writing clean and readable code.
 Overall, today's session gave me a solid foundation to build more advanced Selenium automation skills in the coming days.

 ---
+## Day 2

+**Date:** 28-07-2026

+### What I learned
+- Learned Python operators (arithmetic, comparison, logical, assignment, and membership operators).
+- Explored strings, string methods, string slicing, and string formatting.
+- Learned about Python collections: lists, tuples, and sets.

+### What I practiced
+- Wrote Python programs using operators and strings.
+- Practiced string slicing and formatting with different examples.
+- Worked with lists, tuples, and sets to understand their behavior.

+### What I built

+- Created simple Python programs to practice operators.
+- Experimented with string methods and slicing.
+- Compared the behavior of lists, tuples, and sets using sample programs.

+### Challenges I faced

+- Remembering the syntax for string slicing and formatting.
+- Understanding the differences between lists, tuples, and sets.
+- Choosing the appropriate collection type for different scenarios.

+### How I solved them

+- Practiced multiple examples for each concept.
+- Compared the outputs of lists, tuples, and sets.
+- Repeated string manipulation exercises to strengthen my understanding.

+### New things I discovered

+- Strings can be sliced to access specific characters or substrings.
+- String formatting makes output more readable and dynamic.
+- Lists are mutable, tuples are immutable, and sets automatically store unique values.

+### Time spent

+- Approximately 2 hours.

+### Tomorrow's plan

+- Learn conditional statements (`if`, `elif`, and `else`).
+- Practice more Python problems using strings and collections.
+- Solve beginner-level coding exercises.

+### Self Reflection

+Today, I strengthened my understanding of Python fundamentals by learning operators, strings, string methods, slicing, string formatting, and Python collections.
+Practicing these concepts helped me understand how Python stores and manipulates data efficiently.
+Comparing lists, tuples, and sets gave me a clear understanding of when each data structure should be used.
+Overall, today's practice improved my confidence in writing basic Python programs and prepared me for learning control flow next.